Paradyne

 Paradyne Networks, Inc. was a manufacturer of telecommunications hardware, based in Largo, Florida.
 The company formed in 1969 as Paradyne Corporation to supply computer communications systems and expanded steadily through the 1970s and 80s.
-During these period they operated in the high-end modem market and competed with Motorola Codex, Racal-Milgo, and divisions of AT&T and IBM.
+During these period it operated in the high-end modem market and competed with Motorola Codex, Racal-Milgo, and divisions of AT&T and IBM.

 As one of its first major purchases after the 1982 Breakup of the Bell System, AT&T purchased the company for $250 million in 1989 and renamed it to AT&T Paradyne.
 The company grew to become a major supplier in the digital subscriber line (DSL) industry as that expanded.
 When AT&T spun off Lucent in 1996, Paradyne moved to the new company.
 Lucent quickly sold Paradyne to Texas Pacific Group (TPG Capital) for $175 million where it became Paradyne Networks, Inc..

 In 2004, Paradyne acquired Net to Net Technologies.

 The company was acquired by Zhone Technologies in 2005 for US$183.6 million.